Job Postings for Instructors

 - CUPE Local 3904, Unit 1 members who are assigned continuing education teaching in fulfillment of their day load

 - Academic and administrative Toronto Metropolitan University staff at the Chang School academic coordinator level and higher

-- If you are currently (or have been recently) employed at Toronto Metropolitan, log in to my.ryerson.ca, select the eHR tab, and from the Self Service page, find the Careers tile.
-Make sure that your browser allows popups from my.ryerson.ca.
+- If you are currently (or have been recently) employed at Toronto Metropolitan, log in to my.torontomu.ca, select the eHR tab, and from the Self Service page, find the Careers tile.
+Make sure that your browser allows popups from my.torontomu.ca

-- If you are not currently employed at Toronto Metropolitan or cannot access my.ryerson.ca, go to Toronto Metropolitan’s Careers website, select the option “I have not worked at Toronto Metropolitan University in the past two years”, and click the “View Jobs” button.
+- If you are not currently employed at Toronto Metropolitan or cannot access my.torontomu.ca, go to Toronto Metropolitan’s Careers website, select the option “I am an external candidate" and click the “View Jobs” button.